reshufflehq/reshuffle-quickbooks-connector/README.md

 ### <a name="actions"></a> Actions

+The actions are provided via the [sdk](#sdk).

 #### <a name="sdk"></a> sdk

-Returns an object providing full access to the Quickbooks APIs
+Returns an object providing full access to the Quickbooks APIs.
+Full list of available actions in [node-quickbooks](https://www.npmjs.com/package/node-quickbooks)

 ```typescript
 const sdk = await connector.sdk()